hwayne/learntla-v2/docs/beginner/temporal-logic.rst

 .. spec

 This makes the process :dfn:`weakly fair`: it cannot "stop forever".
 Once we add this change, we see ``Liveness`` holds.
 There's also **strong** fairness.
-But this easier to explain (and more useful) in pure TLA+, as opposed to PLusCal.
+But this easier to explain (and more useful) in pure TLA+, as opposed to PlusCal.
 I'll leave the PlusCal material in an advanced topic here.

-.. .. advanced-topic:: Strong Fairness
+.. todo:: .. advanced-topic: Strong Fairness

+  Weak fairness says that if a process can *always* make progress, it will eventually make progress.
+Strong fairness is that if a process can *always intermittently* make progress, it will eventually make progress.
+To see the difference, consider this model of several threads sharing a lock:

+  .. spec

+  When in ``AwaitLock``, each thread can only get the lock if ``lock := Null``.
+So it's only *intermittently* able to progress.
+Since every thread with the lock is gauranteed to release it, it's *always intermittently* able to progress.
+In weak fairness, if we have five threads, we can't guarantee that all five threads will eventually get the lock; one could get starved out.

+  .. error trace

+  We can make the processes strongly fair by writing ``fair+``.
+Then every thread will eventually get the lock.
+We can also make indiviudal actions strongly fair, by writing ``AwaitLock:+``.

 .. tip::